seanpm2001/GitHub_Stats_A/Seasons/!Compilation/ConfirmEntry/Full-Success-Compilation/README.md

 This file is a compilation of all successful workflow runs.
 It was proposed on 2023, May 23rd.

-For now, it only contains data for Season 1 to season 12, up to the 30th of 2023 June (as of 2023, Monday, July 10th at 4:47 pm PST)
+For now, it only contains data for Season 1 to season 12, up to the 31st of 2023 July (as of 2023, Friday, August 4th at 3:39 pm PST)

 Personal note: It is really cool to look through these, and see how much has changed.

-Another personal note: Season 1 and season 2 are swapped: overview and languages are in a different position.
+Another personal note: Season 1 and season 2 are swapped: overview and languages are in a different (reversed) position compared to the other 11 seasons.

-I am surprised by how few full successes there are, even as of season 12.
+I am surprised by how few full successes there are, even as of season 13 (the ratio went down further with season 13, which only had 3 full successes for 31 days)

 | Date (YYYY/MM/DD) | Overview | Languages |
 |---|---|---|